 3. Don’t put sensitive information in the subject line

-When sending an encrypted email, understand that many services, including Hushmail, don’t encrypt subject lines.
-Check with your service, and if this is the case, be sure to place any private or identifying information in the body of the email.
+Subject lines are the most visible part of an email.
+They are displayed when listing emails and can be seen in notifications on some devices.
+Be sure to place any private or identifying information in the body of the email, not the subject line.
 Examples of inappropriate subject lines include: “Feedback on your depression screening” or “Welcome back to our ADHD support group.”
 While seemingly straightforward, these subjects tell too much information about the recipient.

 Outside of your practice, you probably try to make your subject a clear, concise description of your email.
 This isn’t always possible when you’re handling PHI.
 Instead, you may have to rely on more general phrasing.
 For example, you might rewrite the subject lines above as “Assessment” or “Welcome back.”